 Equality

-Equality By Maya Angelou You declare you see me dimly through a glass which will not shine, though I stand before you boldly, trim in rank and marking time.
-You do own to hear me faintly as a whisper out…
+Equality Attributed to Maya Angelou You declare you see me dimly through a glass that will not shine, though I stand before you boldly, trim in rank and marking time.
+You do not hear me faintly as a whisper out…

 Mock Orange